stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

-Thing is, if somebody had said to Tim "moles are about Avogadro's number", I'd've been like, "Hold the goddamn phone, that is an amazing name.
-Explain this to me further". __[Bryn chuckles]__ But they didn't.
+Thing is, if somebody had said, "Tim, moles are about Avogadro's number", I'd've been like, "Hold the goddamn phone, that is an amazing name, explain this to me further." __[Bryn chuckles]__ But they didn't.
 They said, "Shut up, Meredith", and I didn't learn anything, and I failed science. __[laughs]__

 #### BEN

 I also like the idea, if you explain or if you describe the concentration of acid in terms of moles, if I am correct, all they're doing is pointing at that beaker and saying, "That acid has *loads* of atoms in it.
 Just *so many* atoms."

-#### TIM

-*(laughing)* So many atoms!

 #### BRYN

+_(crosstalk)_ Yeah, pretty much.

+#### TIM [laughing]

+So many atoms!

+#### BRYN

-*(laughing)* Yeah, yeah.
+_(laughing)_ Yeah, yeah.

 #### TIM

-Okay, so it's number of atoms of a specific type that you're measuring [__BRYN:__ Yeah.] in comparison to other atoms that aren't that atom.
+Okay, so it's number of atoms of a specific type that you're measuring in comparison [__BRYN:__ Yeah.] to other atoms that aren't that atom.

 #### BRYN

 Yeah, potentially.
 A mole is just a number.
-So you know, you can be measuring it in [and] of itself, or in comparison to another thing.
+You know, so you can be measuring it in [and] of itself, or in comparison to another thing.

 #### TIM

-Fine, but why did no one explain this to me when I was an angry, irritating child? *(laughing)* I can't tell why.
+Fine, but why did no one explain this to me when I was an angry, irritating child? _(laughing)_ I can't tell why.

 #### BRYN